Most of the Cope Collection is for reference use only.

 Location

-The Cope Collection is part of Special Collections on level 4 of the Hartley Library.
+The Cope Collection is part of Special Collections on level 4 of the Hartley Library on the Highfield Campus.

 Access

-Special Collections Open Access Area - members of the University and visitors over 18 are welcome to use the material in this area whenever the Hartley Library is open.
-Visitors will need to show photo ID when signing in at Library Reception.
+Special Collections Open Access Area - material in this area can be used by members of the University whenever the Hartley Library is open.
+Access for visitors is between 08.00-22.00 and photo ID is required when signing in at Library Reception.
 If you are under 18 please contact libenqs@soton.ac.uk with your enquiry.

 Our computer workstations are only available to University staff and students, but you can connect your own device to the free WiFi Guest service.